-Market Transformation Advancement Plan: Commercial Building Efficiency Accelerator - DRAFT CalMTA is a program of the California Public Utilities Commission (CPUC) office buildings adopting a minimum of 20% more efficient energy consumption was \$1.41 per square foot.
+Market Transformation Advancement Plan: Commercial Building Efficiency Accelerator office buildings adopting a minimum of 20% more efficient energy consumption was \$1.41 per square foot.
 This was based on a proposed average measure mix cost for energy efficiency upgrades to heating, cooling, weatherization, lighting, water measures and controls of \$70,45246 per commercial building with an assumed size of 50,000 ft2.